 The following personal questions appear on the application for the NCLEX-PN Examination.
-If you will be required to answer YES to any of these questions, please contact the Illinois Department of Financial and Professional Regulation before completing the application to take the NCLEX-PN examination.
+If you are required to answer YES to any of these questions, please contact the Illinois Department of Financial and Professional Regulation before completing the application to take the NCLEX-PN examination.

-- 1. Have you been convicted of any criminal offense in any state or in federal court (other than minor traffic violations)? - 2.
+- 1. Have you been convicted of any criminal offense in any state or federal court (other than minor traffic violations)? - 2.
 Have you been convicted of a felony? - 3.
 Have you had or do you now have any disease or condition that interferes with your ability to perform the essential functions of your profession, including any disease or condition generally regarded as chronic by the medical community, i.e., (1) mental or emotional disease or condition; (2) alcohol or other substance abuse; (3) physical disease or condition, that presently interferes with your ability to practice your profession? - 4.
-Have you been denied a professional license or permit, or privilege of taking an examination, or had a professional license or permit disciplined in any way by any licensing authority in Illinois or elsewhere? - 5.
-Have you ever been discharged other than honorably from the armed services or from a city, county, state or federal position?
+Have you been denied a professional license or permit, or privilege of taking an examination, or had a professional license or permitted disciplined in any way by any licensing authority in Illinois or elsewhere? - 5.
+Have you ever been discharged other than honorably from the armed services or a city, county, state, or federal position?

-In accordance with the Illinois Administrative Procedures Act and the Nursing Practice Act, applications for renewal of a license or a new license shall include the applicant's Social Security number, and the licensee shall certify, under penalty of perjury that individual is not more than 30 days delinquent in complying with a child support order.
+In accordance with the Illinois Administrative Procedures Act (5 ILCS 100/1-1 et seq.) and the Nurse Practice Act (225 65/50-1 et seq.), applications for renewal of a license or a new license shall include the applicant's Social Security number, and the licensee shall certify, under penalty of perjury that individual is not more than 30 days delinquent in complying with a child support order.
 Failure to certify shall result in disciplinary action, and making a false statement may subject the licensee to contempt of court.